Benefits Far Beyond Simply Having Fun

 Through play, children learn to think, create and exercise mental recall.
 Play also gives children the chance to test their emerging beliefs about the world, and when children are involved in make believe play, they’re not only creating internal stories about themselves and the roles they’re playing, but also strengthening their language skills at the same time.

 Play is often the first occasion a child has to truly explore the world around them, helping them develop a healthy sense of self-confidence along with the ability to recover quickly when setbacks arise, by allowing them to express their views, experiences and, at times, frustrations.
 And play allows children to be creative and develop their own imaginations, which is an important component to healthy brain development.

 Sizes, shapes and textures?
 Children encounter them and learn from them during play, recognizing shared relationships between objects by matching and sorting.
 Books, games and toys that show pictures and matching words, meanwhile, further assist in adding to a child’s vocabulary.

 And perhaps one of the most important reasons to play?
 It’s just plain fun!
 Play connects a child with their imagination, their family and the world, encouraging learning that serves them well throughout their lives.

 Of course, when they’re having fun, children may be too busy to notice how much they’re learning!
-Visit any of the four Children’s Museum locations today to enjoy unique exhibits and new experiences, which are always designed to promote learning through play!
+Visit either of the Children’s Museum locations today to enjoy unique exhibits and new experiences, which are always designed to promote learning through play!